Market Deployment of Wind Energy

 US wind energy annual installations, showing the relationship between lapses in the Production Tax Credit (PTC) and declines in new installations.

-Click here for an audio and a written description of the US wind energy annual installations graph.
+Click here for a text description of the US wind energy annual installations graph.

 This bar graph shows the history of the annual US wind power installation.
 The heights of the bars represent the amount of new wind energy installed each year.
 So this goes from 1998 until 2019.
-And there are a couple of interesting things: One is there is very unsteady growth pattern over time, and the second is that there are four periods here, four years where there are very little in the way of new wind energy installation.
-And that’s because there was a lapse in this policy device we us in the US that encourages using wind energy called the Production Tax Credit ( PPC).
-This has to be renewed by Congress on a regular basis and they can’t get their act together all the time to renew this.
-So if that lapses then there are no incentives for wind power companies to install new turbines to generate more electricity.
+And there are a couple of interesting things: One is there is a very unsteady growth pattern over time, and the second is that there are four periods here, four years when there is very little in the way of new wind energy installation.
+And that’s because there was a lapse in this policy device we use in the US that encourages using wind energy, called the Production Tax Credit (PPC).
+This has to be renewed by Congress regularly, and they can’t get their act together all the time to renew this.
+So if that lapses, then there are no incentives for wind power companies to install new turbines to generate more electricity.
 So what we see here is this kind of erratic history of production because the incentives are not reliable.

-A comparison of some of the leading countries in terms of the percentage of their gross domestic product (GDP) is committed to the development of renewable energy technologies.
+A comparison of some leading countries in terms of the percentage of their gross domestic product (GDP) is committed to the development of renewable energy technologies.

-Click here for an audio and a written description of the graph of renewable energy investment (% of GDP) for 2015.
+Click here for a text description of the graph of renewable energy investment (% of GDP) for 2015.

-This is kind of an interesting bar graph that compares the renewable energy investment as a percentage of the GDP ( Gross Domestic Product) of a range of different countries in 2015.
-It is kinda remarkable to see that even the leading countries Chili and South Africa are only using 1.4% od their GDP as renewable energy investment.
+This is an interesting bar graph that compares the renewable energy investment as a percentage of the GDP (Gross Domestic Product) of a range of different countries in 2015.
+It is remarkable to see that even the leading countries, Chili and South Africa, are only using 1.4% of their GDP as renewable energy investment.
 So they are putting very little money into it.
-China is not to far behind 0.9%.
+China is not too far behind 0.9%.
 The US is at the bottom of the heap here at 0.2 % of our GDP goes towards renewable energy investment.
-Now obviously our GDP is bigger than most of these other countries so we are putting a lot of dollars in, but in terms of a percentage it’s a tiny amount that we are investing in this renewable energy.
+Now, obviously our GDP is bigger than most of these other countries, so we are putting many dollars in, but in terms of a percentage it’s a tiny amount that we are investing in this renewable energy.